-The following information is generic for the 2024 Canyon Star.
+The following information is generic for the 2025 Canyon Star.
 Components installed may vary by floorplan or optional equipment.
+Some plumbing components may be located in other compartment(s) and may not be mentioned in this article or labeled in the graphic.